-It is very important to note that the block quota is consumed per OST.
-Much like free space, when the quota is consumed on one OST, clients may be unable to create files regardless of the quota available on other OSTs.
+Note - It is very important to note that the block quota is consumed per OST and the MDS per block and inode (there is only one MDS for inodes).
+Therefore, when the quota is consumed on one OST, the client may not be able to create files regardless of the quota available on other OSTs.